rogalm/ACRIS/README.md

 ### Folder 'json'
 This folder contains the data structure in json format

+### Folder #implementation'
+Fliles in this folder can be used for the implementation of the model and interfaces like raml, json, etc.

 ### Folder 'EA-xmi'
 This folder contains a EA XMI export of the package which can be used to import into any instance of Enterprise Architect